rerf19/brightness-controller-ubuntu/README.md

 <h1 align="center">Brightness Controller</h1>

-> Simple App to control monitors brightness on a desktop, when there is not GNOME option.
+> Simple App to control monitor's brightness on a desktop, when there is no GNOME option.

 ## Motivation

-Start using more and more Linux Ubuntu and having the problem to control the brightness of my monitors with a simple UI app make me to start this project.
+I started using more and more Linux Ubuntu and having the problem of controlling the brightness of my monitors with a simple UI app made me start this project.

 ## Prerequisites

-Don't know yet.
-I'm studing the best option.
+I don't know yet.
+I'm studying the best option.

 ## Installation or Getting Started

-Didn't start yet. :)
+I didn't start yet. :)

 ## Usage

-Needs to be simple. :)
+It needs to be simple. :)

-## Contributers
+## Contributors

 [![](https://github.com/rerf19.png?size=50)](https://github.com/rerf19)